Today, we’ll be reviewing the PreSonus HD9 closed-back headphones.

 Accessories

 There are no accessories to be mentioned here.
-All you get are the headphones, an 1/8″ to 1/4″ adapter, and some paperwork for the warranty – that’s it.
+All you get are the headphones, a 1/8 to 1/4-inch adapter, and some paperwork for the warranty, that’s it.

 Compared to other headphones

-Here are a few alternatives to consider before picking up a pair of HD9s.
+While the PreSonus HD9 might be a valid option for those looking for a budget set of studio headphones, here are a few alternatives to consider before picking up a pair of these.

-Who are the PreSonus HD9s best suited for?
+Who are the PreSonus HD9 headphones best suited for?

-Anybody who doesn’t care about sound quality and is looking for a comfortable pair of headphones to record with.
-They’re not great for much of anything else.
+The PreSonus HD9 headphones are for anybody who doesn’t care about sound quality too much and is looking for a comfortable pair of headphones to record with.
+Otherwise, there are better options.